Atracsys/SlicerAstmPhantomTest/README.md

 # ASTM Phantom Test
-This software is a module for [3D Slicer](https://www.slicer.org) to perform the accuracy test of a tracking system as described in the [standard ASTM F2554](https://www.astm.org/f2554-18.html). (:warning: The procedures described hereafter slightly differ from those of the current version of the standard because they are based on a future revision).
+This software is a module for [3D Slicer](https://www.slicer.org) to perform the accuracy test of a tracking system as described in the [standard ASTM F2554](https://www.astm.org/f2554-18.html). (:warning: The procedures described hereafter slightly follow the guidelines outlined in a revised version of the standard to be adopted in late 2022).

 This test relies on a calibration object, hereafter referred to as the "phantom", of known dimensions.
 Performing measurements on such a phantom provides a reliable assessment of the tracking system accuracy and precision.